searsam1/reddit-copy/README.md

 3. Start the app using `npm start`.

 **Contribute:**
-Contributions to the Reddit Viewer are welcome!
+Contributions to Simple Reddit are welcome!
 Whether it's feature suggestions, bug reports, or code contributions, feel free to open an issue or submit a pull request.

 **Disclaimer:**
 This app is developed for educational purposes and is not affiliated with Reddit Inc.

----

-Feel free to modify or expand upon this description to better fit your project’s specifics or personal style.
-Adding a good README with detailed instructions and possibly screenshots would also be beneficial for users and contributors.